A threat to your health

 To find out the diesel risk in your area, click here.

 Fortunately, cleaner fuels and pollution controls are available today that can reduce diesel pollution by more than 90 percent.

 Illinois Campaign to Clean Up Diesel Pollution

-The coalition of more than 100 public health, environmental, labor and community organizations is led by Respiratory Health Association of Metropolitan Chicago and Citizen Action/Illinois.
+The coalition of more than 100 public health, environmental, labor and community organizations is led by Respiratory Health Association and Citizen Action/Illinois.
 Together, the organizations are working to reduce diesel pollution in Illinois by: